ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 (todo)

+## Framework VS Library

+Angular is a framework, React a library.
+But what's the difference between both?
+Short, frameworks tell you how you should structure your project, whereas libraries are building blocks that you can use anywhere in your code, in your excisting application.
+In other words: Frameworks call you how to code your application and within your code you call libraries to do things.
+Frameworks contain libraries.
+Libraries can easily be integrated into any existing application, e.g. by adding a `<script>` tag.
+With a framework the application self needs to be part of it.
+The framework parse it and generate the code the developer otherwise would have had to write himselves.
+With this in mind, if your project is a new application or a complex component of an existing one, Angular will be the right tool.

+A normal development starts typically with a framework and fill out functions defined in additional libraries throught an API.
+Both of them, libraries and frameworks, define API, which is used for developer to use.

 ## Human Resources

-Another important question to ask before choosing Angular for the upcoming project is which developers are at your disposal.
-"It's standing and it's falling with people." used to say my grandma.
+Another important question to ask before choosing Angular - or general any library, tool or framework - is which developers are at your disposal.
+"It's standing and it's falling with the people." used to say my grandma.
 And so if there are some high skilled Angular developers there to realize this project, just choose it.
-But keep in mind if there are only one or two developers on board, the project might depends on these guys.
+But keep in mind if there are only one or two developer on board, the project might depends on these guys, if you don't have access to others.
 Good developers are rare these times.

-## Library VS Framework

-(todo)

 ## Conclusion